Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 05.24.46 UTC
+- WIB: Sabtu, 14 September 2024 06.23.47 UTC
-- WITA: Sabtu, 14 September 2024 06.24.46 UTC
+- WITA: Sabtu, 14 September 2024 07.23.47 UTC
-- WIT: Sabtu, 14 September 2024 07.24.46 UTC
+- WIT: Sabtu, 14 September 2024 08.23.47 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

 Kategori: success